MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 A drive letter mapped to a shared folder instructs the extension to evaluate the shared folder location of the existing mapped drive to the <path> attribute value in the inner element configuration.

 If the shared folder path matches the <path> attribute value, then the extension considers the mapped drive already connected.
-The extension writes “Path is connected already on letter” along with the current drive letter to the trace log, discontinues iterating the drive letters, and proceeds to the Drive Label portion of the core processing phase.
+The extension writes â€œPath is connected already on letterâ€? along with the current drive letter to the trace log, discontinues iterating the drive letters, and proceeds to the Drive Label portion of the core processing phase.

 The extension completes its iteration through the drive letter list and validates a free drive letter exits.
 If the extension remains unaware of an available drive letter and it did not locate an existing drive letter mapped to the network path identical to the <path> attribute value, then the extension aborts its processing, and returns a not connected error.
 Otherwise, the extension is aware of an available drive letter and must now connect the shared network folder to the available drive letter.